efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 A couple of **WARNINGS**:

 1. This projects creates AWS resources that cost money.
-Be sure to execute the [Clean Up](#Clean-Up) section.
+Be sure to execute the [Clean Up](#Clean-Up) section when done.
 1. As soon as a pipeline is created using the SAM CLI, it executes.

 ## The Endpoint Deployed